BlonDe: An Automatic Evaluation Metric for Document-level Machine Translation

-The document-level phenomena mentioned above may have an impact on relatively few word forms, but they are the key considerations when manually evaluating document translations.
-However, standard automatic metrics ignores their importance for contextual coherence, causing the document-level improvements being overlooked.
-This is also pointed out in \citet{xiong} and \citet{Zhou2008DiagnosticEO}.
-In this section, we describe \texttt{BlonD}, an automatic metric that explicitly tracks discourse phenomena.
+The aforementioned document-level phenomena have little impact on the $n$-gram statistics of translations.
+However, as is shown in \Cref{sec:error_analysis}, they can be key considerations for human readers when evaluating translations at the document level.
+Standard automatic metrics ignore the importance of contextual coherence of translations, which implies that the document-level nuances are not being properly modeled~\cite{zhou-etal-2008-diagnostic, xiong}.
+In this section, we describe \BlonD, an automatic metric that explicitly tracks discourse phenomena.\looseness=-1